jvcjunior/jvcjunior/README.md

 ## 👋  Hy, my name is Valter Jr:

-Graduated in Computer Science, Frontend developer with 9+ years of experience in projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, Ionic and other frameworks.
+Graduated in Computer Science, Frontend developer with 8+ years of experience in projecting and maintaining web applications using Node, React, Java, JS, HTML, CSS, AWS and other frameworks/platforms.
 I'm studying functional programming currently to create more concise and reusable code.

 ## About Me